chintamani-pala/Langchain-Learning/README.md

 - Integrate external tools and APIs with LLMs.
 - Build retrieval-augmented and multi-step reasoning pipelines.
 - Experiment with document loaders and vector stores.
+- Explore agent-based workflows like ReAct for advanced reasoning.

 ---